MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/uwp.md

 > * [React Native iOS](react-native-ios.md)

 Mobile Center Push enables you to send push notifications to users of your app from the Mobile Center portal and relies on [Windows Notification Services](https://docs.microsoft.com/en-us/windows/uwp/controls-and-patterns/tiles-and-notifications-windows-push-notification-services--wns--overview) (WNS) to push notifications to the devices.

+> [!NOTE]
+> A toast is displayed only if the application is in background at the moment the Push is received.

 ## Prerequisite - Register your app for Windows Notification Services (WNS)